nguyenalison/best-matched-restaurants-an/README.md

 1. Before running have Java and Maven installed
 2. Clone this repo
 3. Configure your database settings in hibernate.cfg.xml
-   - Change root and password to match that your local host database
+   - Change root and password to match that of your local host database
 4. mvn clean compile exec:java -Dexec.mainClass="org.alisonnguyen.App"